PopovEvgeniy/sffextractshell/readme.txt

 Prepare

-You can download SFF EXTRACT here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT to SFFEXTRACT SHELL directory before the first start.
+You can download SFF EXTRACT here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT to the SFFEXTRACT SHELL directory before the first start.

 Contact